robertwelch/Lambda-DynamoDB/README.md

 5. This workflow will test locally using the AWS security credentials you provided in the secrets

 ## Testing locally
-1. Create a file named `api/.env`
+1. Copy api/env_example to api/.env
-2. Add the same environment variables as your GitHub repository secrets
+2. Add the same environment variables as your GitHub repository secrets plus the LOCAL_PORT number.
-3. Copy api/env_example to api/.env